-All authors' names, affiliations, and emails must be entered into the submission portal.
+All authors' names, credentials, affiliations, and emails must be entered into the submission portal.
 Please make sure you have this information prior to abstract submission.
+It is the responsibility of the presenting author to ensure that a faculty mentor has approved the submitted abstract and is listed as an author, and that all coauthors are aware of the contents of the abstract and the submission is their own work in collaboration with the other authors listed.

-You will be asked to provide your IRB number if the study is human subjects research.
-Please have that information prior to abstract submission.
+You will also be asked to provide your IRB number if the study is human participant research.
+If applicable, please have this information prior to abstract submission.